 Whether you are aiming for a sub four-hour marathon or are just hoping to get round the course, you still want to get the best time you possibly can.
-Here we share strange but effective training tricks that will hopefully help you to achieve your marathon potential:
+Here we share strange but effective training tricks that will hopefully help you to achieve your marathon best.

 If you have a balanced running diet you should not need supplements.
 However, if you’re not eating a decent diet, multivitamins may help your body perform better and also recover faster.